APSO searching for missing Gonzales woman

 She is described as a white female, 5’2” and approximately 150 pounds.

-The Sheriff's Office says foul play is not suspected.
+The sheriff's office says foul play is not suspected.

 Anyone with information is asked to call the sheriff’s office at 225-621-4636.